 This year has been great for the Warriors and their families.
 Texas Wounded Warriors Foundation carried out the T Bar M Warrior Family Retreat in New Braunfels on March 19-21, as well as the First Annual Mira Vista Country Club Texas Wounded Warrior Pro-Am on Monday, May 3 in Fort Worth.
 To read the stories please click here.

-The mission of the Texas Wounded Warrior Foundation is to raise awareness, to honor, and to empower our Wounded United States Military Warriors, enabling them to assimilate back to daily life upon their return from combat.
+The mission of the Texas Wounded Warrior Foundation is to raise awareness, to honor, and to empower our Wounded United States Military Warriors who live in Texas and surrounding states, enabling them to assimilate back to daily life upon their return from combat.
 We seek to provide Wounded Veterans injured from combat operations in Iraq and Afghanistan with funding to defray the basic costs of living incurred, as a result of the short and long-term care of those injuries.

 Our focus is to support programs and services such as the Warrior and Family Support Center in San Antonio at BAMC.
 Additionally, huge gaps commonly exist before VA benefits begin for Wounded Warriors who return from Iraq or Afghanistan following combat injuries.
 The Texas Wounded Warrior Foundation assists wounded veterans and ensures that they and their families receive private sector support to help fill this gap.
 We also work closely with other agencies to provide needed services such as handicap upgrades to housing, transportation to and from medical appointments, and other needs.